What is a home appraisal?

 Who pays for the home appraisal?

-Although the lender usually orders an appraisal, the buyer usually pays for the home appraisal as a part of their closing costs.
+Although the lender usually orders an appraisal, the buyer typically pays for the home appraisal as a part of their closing costs.

 Can you be present during home appraisal?

-There is no law that says you cannot be at home during an appraisal, but it is best to consult with the appraiser coming to your home to know their policy.
+There is no law that says you cannot be at home during an appraisal, but it’s best to consult with the assessor coming to your home to know their policy.
+If you are present during a home appraisal, you can answer any questions the assessor has and point out anything you think might be relevant.

 When will you get the results of the home appraisal?